-- 1. Regional library systems will provide input to the Database Task Force - 2.
-The State Library will facilitate training in the use of statewide databases - 3.
-Each regional library system will provide training in the use and promotion of statewide databases - 4.
+- 1. Regional library systems will provide input to the Database Task Force.
+This action step has been completed. - 2.
+The State Library will facilitate training in the use of statewide databases. - 3.
+Each regional library system will provide training in the use and promotion of state-wide databases. - 4.
 All regional library consortia will link to the statewide databases